SAFC's defensive dilemma after heavy defeats - with decisions to make on centre-back quartet

-Sunderland's defensive dilemma after Sheffield Wednesday and Rotherham defeats - with decisions to make on West Ham and Manchester City loanees
+Sunderland's defensive dilemma after Sheffield Wednesday and Rotherham defeats - with decisions to be made on West Ham and Manchester City loanees

 Two games, eight goals conceded.
 Eight goals!
 In League One!